Alikerin/AMMI-Kaggle-Competition/README.md

-# kaggle-wine-price-prediction
+# In-class Kaggle Competition
-Kaggle Wine Price Prediction Competition
+This repository contains the code for the in-class Kaggle competition for the African Masters in Machine Intelligence (AMMI)